 Water absorption happens faster when the water is hot, hence why dehydrated meals have you pour in boiling water.

 The key to cooking dehydrated or freeze dried meals on the trail is to store them in foil lined bags.
-They can be mylar or aluminum foil lined bags.
-We use these and also got some 4 oz bags from the same company.
+They can be Mylar or aluminum foil lined bags.
+We've been super happy with these 8 oz Mylar Lined Pouches and also got some 4 oz bags from the same company.
 They’re safe to pour hot water in and can reseal.
-8 oz Mylar Lined Pouches

 Some snacks like fruit don’t need to be reconstituted at all.
 Thought you may want to go through the trouble of reconstituting fruits if you’re body is having trouble adjusting to dehydrated foods.